Mary Heider-- Administrative Assistant

 He is a graduate of the State University of New York at Albany, with a BS in Business Administration.
 With the help of the GI Bill, Tom was fortunate to receive an MBA in Labor-Management Relations from Pace University.
 If you have any questions or concerns for Tom please Email him at email@example.com

-Amber serves as the administrator of VCI financial database and reporting systems, as well as serving as program support on many key events that VCI offers throughout the year.
-Amber is a veteran who served in the U.S. Army for nearly eight years- five years on active duty as a Military Police Officer and three years in the Reserves as an Information Technology Specialist.
+Amber serves as a Program Specialist and works on key events that VCI offers throughout the year.
+Amber is a veteran who served in the U.S. Army for nearly eight years- five years on active duty as a Military Police Officer, where she deployed to Iraq, and three years in the Reserves as an Information Technology Specialist.
 Her background also includes a Bachelor of Science degree in Computer Science from the University of Pittsburgh at Johnstown.
-We are excited to have Amber join the VCI team and with her skills and military experience she will be a real asset to VCI Programs and Services.

 Originally from Mineral Point, PA, Josh joined the Marine Corps in May 2001.
 For nearly 14 years, he served as a Combat Correspondent working in print, photography, videography, radio and television.
 His job was to tell the stories of the courageous men and women in uniform he was fortunate to witness.
 His assignments, both stateside and abroad, gave him the opportunity to see America’s finest during training, humanitarian aid missions, and combat operations.